 Although we insist on high-quality reviews, we do not print only laudatory ones.
 We have an obligation to inform our readers about books that stir high expectations but promise more than they deliver.
 If you’re not impressed with the book, say so, but if you challenge the book’s style, content, authority, objectivity, and so forth, back up your assertions with facts and examples.

-In the heading of your review, please include the title, author, publisher (online link to the publisher, if known), publisher’s address, year of publication, number of pages, price, format (i.e., hardcover or softcover), and ISBN:
+In the heading of your review, please include the title, author, publisher, year of publication, and number of pages:

-Following the text of the review, flush right, please include your name and location in boldface and italics, respectively:
+Following the text of the review, flush right, please include your name in boldface.

 Lt Col Stephen C. Price Jr., USAF